Vyral/base-template/_posts/2019-12-10-we-wish-you-and-yours-a-happy-holiday-season.md

 * Matthew Schuster
 * Grace Willeck

 We love our team and our clients, and we hope this season finds you and your family in good spirits and great health.
-From all of us to all of you: Happy holidays, and may you have a very merry New Year, too<br>&nbsp;
+From all of us to all of you: Happy holidays, and may you have a very merry new year, too.<br>&nbsp;

 &nbsp;